 [X] the additional Material Reason set out below shall apply to Party B.

 “(f) Default under Specified Transaction.
-The Party, any Credit Support Provider of such Party or any applicable Controlling Party of such Party (1) defaults under a Specified Transaction and, after giving effect to any applicable notice requirement or grace period, there occurs a liquidation of, an acceleration of obligations under, or an early termination of, that Specified Transaction, (2) defaults, after giving effect to any applicable notice requirement or grace period, in making any payment or delivery due on the last payment, delivery or exchange date of, or any payment on early termination of, a Specified Transaction (or such default continues for at least three Business Days if there is no applicable notice requirement or grace period) or (3) disaffirms, disclaims, repudiates or rejects, in whole or in part, a Specified Transaction (or such action is taken by any person or entity appointed or empowered to operate or act on its behalf).
+The Party, any Credit Support Provider of such Party or any applicable Controlling Party of such Party (2) defaults, after giving effect to any applicable notice requirement or grace period, in making any payment or delivery due on the last payment, delivery or exchange date of, or any payment on early termination of, a Specified Transaction (or such default continues for at least three Business Days if there is no applicable notice requirement or grace period) in an in an aggregate amount of at least Euro one hundred thousand (100,000 Euro).

-For this purpose, “Specified Transaction” means any contract or transaction relating to an energy commodity (including an agreement with respect to the contract or transaction) existing at the date of this General Agreement or after that date entered into between one Party (or any Credit Support Provider or Controlling Party with respect to that Party) and the other Party (or any Credit Support Provider or Controlling Party with respect to that other Party) which: (i) relates to an energy commodity; and (ii) is a commodity forward or future, commodity option, commodity swap or other commodity transaction, including any grid or system trade, any contract for differences, or any other similar transaction.
+For this purpose, “Specified Transaction” means any contract or transaction relating to an energy commodity (including an agreement with respect to the contract or transaction) existing at the date of this General Agreement or after that date entered into between one Party and the other Party which: (i) relates to an energy commodity; and (ii) is a commodity forward or future, commodity option, commodity swap or other commodity transaction, including any grid or system trade, any contract for differences, or any other similar transaction.
 For the purpose of this definition, “energy commodity” shall mean any tangible or intangible energy commodity of any type or description (including, without limitation, electric power, electric power capacity, natural gas, natural gas capacity, natural gas liquids, heating oil and other petroleum by-products or fuels, as well as certificates or allowances of any kind relating to greenhouse gas emissions, or certificates certifying the quality of electricity as being produced from renewable sources including but not limited to Renewable Obligations Certificates (ROCs), Levy Exemption Certificates (LECs), Renewable Energy Certificates (RECs) or other certificates).”

 [Note - We believe that it is in both parties’ interests to include this provision, which permits either party to terminate this agreement if the other party defaults on another agreement between the two parties, such as ISDA, EFET Power, or other agreements.
 We have limited these transactions to energy and commodity contracts as these are the only products we trade.]

+AOTES: It is our opinion that only payment related defaults under Specified Transactions should have an impact on the EFET.
+Termination of other commodity agreements may be disputed or related to aspects that have nothing in common with the obligations under the EFET therefore we would not want to jeopardise the EFET portfolio.
+In addition we would like to avoid that the EFET portfolio could be affected by non-payment of minor amounts i.e. due to bank charges being deduced when paying in different currencies.

+In respect of the definition of Specified Transactions we cannot include agreements between a Party and a Credit Support Provider of the other Party as the party may not have any influence or even knowledge about the actions of its credit support provider.

 §12 Limitation of Liability